Polish watchdog fines Gazprom $7.6 billion over Nord Stream 2 gas pipeline

 “Completion of this investment project increases economic dependence on Russian gas - not only in the case of Poland, but also of other European states,” Chrostny said.

-Most of the gas consumed in Poland is from Gazprom, but Warsaw has reduced its reliance through LNG purchases, mostly from Quatar and the United States.
+Most of the gas consumed in Poland is from Gazprom, but Warsaw has reduced its reliance through LNG purchases, mostly from Qatar and the United States.

 Construction of the 1,230-kilometre Nord Stream 2 pipeline is complete barring a final stretch of roughly 120 km in Danish waters.

-Work was halted in December after pipe-laying company Swiss-Dutch Allseas suspended operations because of U.S. sanctions targeting companies providing vessels.
+Work stopped in December after pipe-laying company Swiss-Dutch Allseas suspended operations because of U.S. sanctions targeting companies providing vessels.

+The alleged poisoning of Alexei Navalny, a prominent Kremlin critic, has led Western politicians to intensify demands to block the halt the project permanently.

+Dmitry Marinchenko, an analyst with Fitch, told Reuters a permanent stoppage was a risk.

+“Europe has yet to work out its opinion on whether implementing the project in the current environment - after what had happened to Alexei Navalny - is the right thing to do,” he said.

-Reporting by Agnieszka Barteczko; Additional reporting by Vladimir Soldatkin and Oksana Kobzeva in Moscow; editing by Jason Neely and Barbara Lewis
+Reporting by Agnieszka Barteczko; Additional reporting by Oksana Kobzeva and Vladimir Soldatkin in Moscow, Kirsti Knolle and Vera Eckert in Berlin and Benjamin Mallet in Paris; editing by Jason Neely and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.